 This tutorial will show you how to programmatically add an ID attribute to the Contact Form 7 checkbox and radio button elements using jQuery.

 The current version of Contact Form 7 does not insert the ID or class attribute into the input tag for the radio button and checkbox elements.
 Instead, CF7 adds it into a span tag that wraps around the input field.
 This poses a problem when creating a form that conditionally displays fields.
 Consequently, there is no way to reference the ID or class of the checkbox or radio button input type.

 The examples used in this tutorial are taken from a live client’s website.
-The client’s form uses a checkbox to conditionally display the co-applicant part of the form if checked.
+The client’s form uses a checkbox to conditionally display the co-applicant part of the form when checked.
 This tutorial only discusses how to add the ID attribute to the input field.

 Step 1.
 Create the Checkbox in Contact Form 7

 The first step is to create the checkbox in Contact Form 7.
 Visit the CF7 Checkboxes, Radio Buttons, and Menus page if you are unfamiliar with the form-tag syntax.
 The following is used as an example:

 [checkbox co-applicant-toggle id:form-occupancy-co-application-toggle exclusive use_label_element "Co-Applicant?"]